Eunanibus/MMM-HTTPRequestDisplay/README.md

 This is version 1.0 and therefore not at a stage for widespread use.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/Eunanibus/MMM-HTTPRequestDisplay`.
-A new folder will appear navigate into it.
+A new folder will appear.
-2. Execute `npm install` to install the node dependencies.
+2. Add it to the modules array in the `config/config.js` (see next step below)

 ## Using the module